UX Articles

 Visually driven sites can most likely only provide the applied filter option.

-Sites that sell a mix of the two can choose to simply always show the filter type, or adjust what’s shown dynamically based on the product list being viewed, or the predominant types of products displayed (spec heavy or visually driven) in search results.
+Sites that sell a mix of the two can choose to simply always show the filter type, or adjust what’s shown dynamically based on the product list being viewed, or the predominant types of products displayed (spec-heavy or visually driven) in search results.

 If the filter type is necessary for users to interpret the filter option correctly, consider placing it above the option rather than alongside it, so that the combination is as narrow as possible.
-Also, the filter type should appear secondary to the option by use of appropriate styling (as seen in the B&H example above).

 Most users scanning the list of applied filters will be focused on the options, and should not be distracted by the filter types that are there only to remove doubt about the meaning of the filter option.